dongzhang84/Udacity_disaster_response/README.md

 ### Description:

 In this project I built machine learning classification model to categorize messages to better understand disaster responses.
-I first built an ETL pipeline to extract data from messages and categories data, cleaned the data and saved to a SQLite database, then I used NLP to build a machine learning model to classify messages in many categories.
-Next I built a web application using Flask python.
+I first built an ETL pipeline to extract data from messages and categories data, cleaned the data and saved to a SQLite database.
+Next I used Natural Language Processing (NLP) methods to build the machine learning model to classify messages in many categories.
+Then I built a web application using Flask python.

 ### Installation